Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

 **-----------------------------------------------------------------------------------------------------------------------------**

-You, again, must compile and install  PyrosettaTools, in ordeer to do that you must:
+You, again, must compile and install  PyrosettaTools, in order to do that you must:

 Copy the code from pyrosetta/SetPyRosettaEnvironment.sh to your .bashrc (linux) or .bash_profile (mac).
 Give the full path where it says **PYROSETTA= Source** this.
 Useful to add a shortcut to pyrosetta/ipython.py in your profile.